Pwd9000-ML/blog-devto/posts/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 ![create](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/create.png)

+Add any tags optionally and then select **Review + Create**, and create the Logic App.

 ## Configure Logic App

-After the logic app has been created navigate to the logic app resource, once you click on the resource, the Azure portal will navigate you into the **Logic Apps Designer**, here you will select **Blank Logic App**:
+After the Logic App has been created navigate to the resource, once you click on the resource, the Azure portal will navigate into the **Logic Apps Designer**, here we will select a new **Blank Logic App**:

 ![blank01](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/blank01.png)

-Next we will create a schedule trigger.
+Next we will create a schedule **trigger**.
 On the connectors and triggers search bar type: `schedule` and select the trigger called `recurrence`:

 ![schedule](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/schedule.png)